Dynamic queries¶

 - specify in your order by clause that the order must be case insensitive when the column type is string (ignored otherwise).
 To do it, add

-with the usual order by syntax (and with the possibility to use the insensitive extension), but using as column's name the name of the property in the resulting object - You can apply
+order byprovided by the user without risk of SQL injection and without exposing the internal structure of the database.
+To build a dynamicorder byuse the methodorderByFromStringwith the usual order by syntax (and with the possibility to use the insensitive extension), but using as column's name the name of the property in the resulting object.
+If you already have the order by criteria split as an array of clauses, useorderByFromStringArrayinstead (each element is one clause; they are joined for you) - You can apply

 Additionally, you can: